dennisbrainrider/remconverter/README.md

 ## Usage

-To run **remconverter** inside an onBrand project directory, just type `remconverter`.

-To run **remconverter** outside an onBrand project directory, or to supply a path or hub URL explicitly, use:
+To run **remconverter** navigate to the onBrand project directory with the file to be converted and use:

     remconverter [relativePath] [multiplier]